 - This collection is truly one of the best such displays of avian diversity in the world.
 There are over 1000 mounted specimens on display of over 900 species.
 That means that each specimen was collected and then prepared as a taxidermy mount.

 - Marvel at the great taxidermy.
-Almost all date to the 1920’s and 1930’s although a number were collected and prepared for the 1893 World’s Fair and a few are new.
+Most of these mounts date to the 1920’s and 1930’s although a number were collected and prepared for the 1893 World’s Fair and a few are new.
 The primary taxidermists included Leon Walters, John Mayer, Ashley Hine, Leon Walters, and Leon Pray.
 Pray and Walters were teachers and innovators, coming up with new and creative ways (like using cellulose acetate to recreate legs and other bare parts of larger specimens).
-Following in the footsteps of Carl Akeley, they worked not only with birds, but also were responsible for many of the mammals and fish mounts that are still on display throughout the museum.
+Following in the footsteps of Carl Akeley, they worked not only with birds, but also were responsible for many of the mammals, reptiles, and fish mounts that are still on display throughout the museum.

 - Marvel at what it took to assemble this exhibit.
 A look at those specimens listed as mounts in the Bird Collection database reveals some impressive statistics about the birds mounts we have, not all of which are on display because there is not room in the current hall, or they are no longer in the kind of shape that warrants display, but they remain valuable scientific specimens.
 Avian diversity is spread throughout the world, so in order to represent over 900 species with specimens; collectors spanned the globe.
 Our mounts come from 68 different countries and these are just the ones we know about for sure.
 For a percentage of our early mounts, locality data was not recorded (In the late 1800’s, specimens sometimes were purchased from biological supply companies that did not encourage locality data be collected by their collectors).
 For North American birds, we have mounts from 33 states and 7 Canadian provinces.
 Think about the amount of time and effort it took for different people to reach all these places and then skillfully collect specimens so that they could be displayed in this exhibit.